-Update May 2017: This post was written at a time when the Electoral College should have exercised a duty that they did not.
-Although the evidence was available at the time, by May 2017 it has become clearer with every day that The experts were right: Trump isn’t fit to be president.
-Meanwhile an anthropologist who once seemed to be lauding Trump, has put out a long screed Donald Trump, Empire, and Globalization: A Reassessment.
+Update June 2017: This post was written at a time when the Electoral College should have exercised a duty that they did not.
+Although the evidence was available at the time, it becomes clearer with every day that The experts were right: Trump isn’t fit to be president.
+Meanwhile an anthropologist who once seemed to be lauding Trump has put out a long screed Donald Trump, Empire, and Globalization: A Reassessment.
 I stand by my contention that the evidence was already available in December 2016.
 The Electoral College should have fulfilled its constitutional duty and block Trump’s presidency.
+The latest tweets of 29 June 2017 only confirm the obvious: “What is to be done?
+We’d applaud if Republican leaders rebuked him in some formal way.
+But don’t hold your breath.
+Opponents of the president and defenders of democratic norms and simple decency should fortify themselves and redouble their efforts.
+They’ve been reminded who is in the Oval Office and the damage he does to our society on a daily basis.

 For most of its modern existence, the US Electoral College has been a mere formality, a procedural endorsement of each state’s popular vote winner.
 However, the original intent of the Founding Fathers was for the Electoral College to have a deliberative function.
 This deliberation should matter to the vote.
 If the votes were simply automatically pledged, then we should just do the math and skip the formalities.